Bridging integrated information theory and the free-energy principle in living neuronal networks: Discussion

 \subsection{Integrated information and Bayesian surprise}

-A central observation is the robust positive association between $\Phi_R^{\text{mc}}$ and Bayesian surprise across sessions and experiments (meta-analytic Spearman’s $\rho=0.879$; Fig.\ref{fig5:C}, \ref{fig5:D}).
+A central observation is the robust positive association between $\Phi_R^{\text{mc}}$ and Bayesian surprise across sessions and experiments (meta-analytic Spearman's $\rho=0.886$; Fig.\ref{fig5:C}, \ref{fig5:D}).
 Bayesian surprise quantifies the divergence between the prior $P(s)$ and the variational posterior $Q(s) \approx P(s \mid o)$, i.e., the degree of belief updating elicited by new evidence.
 When belief change is small---because the current generative model already explains inputs with high likelihood---processing can rely on pre-existing, localized, relatively reflexive circuits with lower irreducibility.
-By contrast, when belief change is large, the model must be reconstructed, yielding distributed and synergistic activity patterns that span subnetworks and increase integrated information.
-This mechanistic picture aligns with the session-wise increase in response diversity (IQR) alongside Bayesian surprise (mean $\rho = 0.879$; Fig.\ref{fig3:F}, \ref{fig3:G}), the positive association between main-complex size and $\Phi_R^{\text{mc}}$ (mean $\rho = 0.411$; Fig.\ref{fig4:E}, \ref{fig4:F}), and the consistently higher IQR inside than outside the main complex (Fig.\ref{fig4:G}--\ref{fig4:I}).
-Thus, diverse and widely coupled dynamics are likely to accompany belief revision and covary with $\Phi$.
-Functionally, because sustaining large $\Phi$ entails substantial spatial and metabolic costs, it is expected to emerge primarily when these costs are offset by highly informative inputs, as reflected in high Bayesian surprise.
+By contrast, when belief change is large, the model must be reconstructed, potentially yielding distributed and synergistic activity patterns that span subnetworks and increase integrated information.
+This mechanistic picture is compatible with the session-wise increase in response diversity (IQR) alongside Bayesian surprise (mean $\rho = 0.777$; Fig.\ref{fig3:F}, \ref{fig3:G}), the positive association between main-complex size and $\Phi_R^{\text{mc}}$ (mean $\rho = 0.286$; Fig.\ref{fig4:E}, \ref{fig4:F}), and the consistently higher IQR inside than outside the main complex (Fig.\ref{fig4:G}--\ref{fig4:I}).
+Thus, diverse and widely coupled dynamics may accompany belief revision and covary with $\Phi$.
+Functionally, because sustaining large $\Phi$ may entail spatial and metabolic costs, it may emerge most clearly when these costs are offset by informative inputs, as reflected in high Bayesian surprise.